On $\gamma_5$ schemes and the interplay of SMEFT operators in the Higgs-gluon coupling: Abstract

 \section{Abstract}

 We calculate the four-top quark operator contributions to Higgs production via gluon fusion in the Standard Model Effective Field Theory.
 The four-top operators enter for the first time via two-loop diagrams.
 Due to their chiral structure they contain $\gamma_5$, so special care needs to be taken when using dimensional regularisation for the loop integrals.
-We use two different schemes for the continuation of $\gamma_5$ to $D$ space-time dimensions in our calculations, and discuss how they can be related to each other by absorbing the scheme-dependent parts into the Wilson coefficients.
+We use two different schemes for the continuation of $\gamma_5$ to $D$ space-time dimensions in our calculations and present a mapping for the parameters in the two schemes.
 This generically leads to an interplay of different operators, such as four-top operators, chromomagnetic operators or Yukawa-type operators at the loop level.
 We validate our results by examples of matching onto UV models.